DoSomething/contentful-prototype/docs/installation-and-usage/installation.md

 - Contentful Space ID
 - Contentful API Key (recommended to use the Preview API Key)

-## Getting Started
+## Setup

 Fork and clone the [Phoenix repository](https://github.com/DoSomething/phoenix-next) to your computer, and then [add it to your local Homestead](prerequisites#laravel-homestead) installation.

-Once you have access to [Contentful](prerequisites#contentful-cms), run `vagrant up` to start Homestead, then `vagrant ssh` into the Vagrant box, and `cd` into the Phoenix repository location and run:
+With the above specified environment variable values on hand, start the Homestead Vagrant box, then `ssh` into it, and `cd` into the Phoenix repository location and run:

 ```bash
 # Install dependencies: